tyconsulting/blog.tyang.github.io/_posts/2015-06-24-automating-opsmgr-part-1-introducing-opsmgrextended-powershell-sma-module.md

 To make OpsMgrExtended module TRULLY portable and independent, I have placed the 3 OpsMgr 2012 R2 SDK DLLs into the module base folder.
 The PowerShell code in the OpsMgrExtended module would try to load the SDK assemblies from the GAC, but if the assemblies are not located in the GAC, it would leverage the 3 SDK DLLs that are located in the module base folder.
 By doing so, there is NO requirement for installing ANY OpsMgr components before you can start using this module.
 <h4>Why Using OpsMgrExtended?</h4>
-“If you think you will do a task twice – <strong>automate it!</strong>”
+"If you think you will do a task twice – <strong>automate it!</strong>"

 When comes to automation, this is my favourite quote, from Joe Levy, a program manager in the System Center Orchestrator team.
 I have been managing large OpsMgr environments for many years.
 At my last job, I was pretty much the single point of contact for OpsMgr.
 Based on my own personal experience, there are a lot of repetitive tasks when managing OpsMgr infrastructures.
 This is why few years ago I spent few months of my spare time and developed the <a href="http://blog.tyang.org/2014/06/30/opsmgr-2012-self-maintenance-management-pack-2-4-0-0/" target="_blank">OpsMgr Self Maintenance MP</a>.
 This MP was targeting the administrative workflows which normally carried out by OpsMgr admins.